What is the Psychological Clinic?

 The Oakland County Circuit Court, Family Division has had a psychological clinic for many years (it was originally part of Probate Court).
-The Clinical Services Unit, also known as the "Psychological Clinic," performs Court-ordered evaluations on individuals and families who are involved with the Court regarding neglect and delinquency matters, guardianship matters, adoption matters, or child custody and parenting time matters.
+The Clinical Services Unit, also known as the "Psychological Clinic," performs Court-ordered evaluations on individuals and families who are involved with the Court regarding neglect and delinquency matters.

 Why are psychological evaluations done?

 The main purpose of the evaluation is to provide the Court with information and to make recommendations regarding the person(s) evaluated.
 The report usually cover areas such as: a) what is going on mentally and emotionally with the person(s) evaluated; b) what are the special needs of the person(s), if any, which should be addressed; and c) what would be an appropriate treatment/placement plan decision.

 Who can make a referral to the clinic?

 In juvenile cases (delinquency, neglect/abuse), clients are typically referred by Court caseworkers, Department of Human Services workers and/or hearing officers.
 In domestic cases (custody or parenting time disputes), recommendations are made to the judge by the Friend of the Court Family Counselor or by attorneys for the psychological clinic to do the evaluation.

 Children and/or adults involved in a particular case may be referred for an evaluation.
 The recommendation is made when the parties involved in the case observe behavior or receive information to suggest that the client may have one or more of the following difficulties: academic problems, intellectual limitations, prior mental health history, deficit in parenting abilities, etc.

 How referrals are made?